 This national tournament provides Illinois Youth Soccer teams in the under 13 – 17 age groups an alternative to the Illinois State Cup and an opportunity to advance and compete against teams from across the country in the regional and national competition.

-The US Youth Soccer President’s Cup is designed for those teams seeking additional challenges and the opportunity to play against teams of similiar ability for a National Title.
+The US Youth Soccer President’s Cup offers an alternative opportunity for teams to compete in a state, regional and national competition.
 The President’s Cup is a progressive, competitive experience (just like the US Youth Soccer National Championship Series) for teams that might not otherwise get the opportunity to participate in a Regional or National tournament and have the unique experiences from the competition and camaraderie that a state to regional to national US Youth Soccer tournament offers.

 The Sports Authority President’s Cup qualifying tournament will follow the same rules & procedures as the current Illinois State Cup.
 The Illinois President’s Cup champions advance to the the Midwest Regional President’s Cup from which they can qualify for the National President’s Cup Tournament.